 Cap Rate Definition

-Cap rate is short for capitalization rate and simply put, it’s a way to measure a real estate investment’s profitability.
+Cap rate is short for capitalization rate.
+Simply put, it’s a way to measure a real estate investment’s profitability.
 You can estimate the cap rate for both commercial and residential investment properties to get a ballpark idea of the rate of return you’re looking at.

 Calculating the Cap Rate

-If the property you’ve got your eye on is already being rented out, you can look at the total rental cost for the past year.
+If the property you have your eye on is already being rented out, you can look at the total rental cost for the past year.
 If it’s vacant, you’ll have to look at comparable properties to get a sense of what kind of income it stands to generate.

 From there, you can add up all of the expenses associated with managing the property.
 That would include things that you’re responsible for paying, such as insurance, property management fees, property taxes and maintenance fees.